-The Mount of Olives happens to be located in what was previously part of Jordanian and Palestinian West Bank.
+The Mount of Olives happens to be located in what was previously part of the Jordanian and Palestinian West Bank.
 Israel took control of the area (East Jerusalem) following the Six-Day war of 1967.

-The Palestinians still consider the city their own and are actually in charge of its day to day affairs.
+The Palestinians still consider the city their own and are actually in charge of its day-to-day affairs.

-One center of attraction in East Jerusalem is definitely At Tur.
+One center of attraction in East Jerusalem is definitely At-Tur.

 It hosts the Ascension Chapel (also called the Mosque of Ascension).
 Jews, Christians, and Muslims believe Jesus stood on this site before ascending to heaven.
 The Muslims though believe that Issa (Jesus), did not die but was taken alive to the heavens.

 The chapel/shrine is located inside a courtyard of a 12-century mosque and contains a slab with Jesus’ right footprint.
 The slab containing his left foot was relocated to the Temple Mount, just across the Kidron Valley.